smbsimon/smbsimon.github.io/work.md

 ---
 graduate school research:

 - Currently, I'm working on a paper that historicizes the introduction of Electronic Death Registration Systems for a workshop on historical data and disease organized by the Epidemy Lab at the University of Edinburgh.
+I'll be presenting part of this research at ICOHTEC-SHOT in July 2024.

 - I'm also currently working on a paper about the women who operated the Voder, the electrical speech synthesis machine presented by AT&T/Bell Labs at the 1939 New York World's Fair.
 I shared part of this research in September 2023 at SIGCIS and will present an updated version in March 2024 at the Midwest Junto for the History of Science.